backprop-ai/backprop/README.md

 2. Data is a bottleneck

    - Use AI without needing access to "big data"
-   - With transfer learning, no data is required, but even a small amount can adapt a task to your niche.
+   - With transfer learning, even a small amount of data can adapt a task to your niche requirements

-3. There is an overwhelming amount of models
+3. There are an overwhelming amount of models

-   - We implement the best ones for various tasks
+   - We implement the best ones and make them simple to use
    - A few general models can accomplish more with less optimisation

 4. Deploying models cost effectively is hard work
-   - If our models suit your use case, no deployment is needed
+   - If our models suit your use case, no deployment is needed: just call our API
-   - Adapt and deploy your own model with a couple of lines of code
+   - Adapt and deploy your own model with just a few lines of code
    - Our API scales, is always available, and you only pay for usage

 ## Examples